TanvirApon/Book-Shop-Management-System/README.md

 # Book Shop Management System

 The Book Shop Management System is a desktop-based application implemented in C#.
-It is a university task that involves various features and requirements to manage a book shop effectively.
+It is a university task that involves various features and requirements to manage a book shop.

 ## Key Features and Requirements